cyinnove/corser/README.md

 - `help` Help about any command.
 - `multi` Performs scans on multiple URLs from a specified file.
 - `single` Performs a scan on a single specified URL.
+- `proxy` Receives requests from an upstreaming proxy and scan them, Ex: BurpSuite, ZAP ...

 ### Flags for `single` Command